pmburov/vim-marks/README.md

 ## Default hotkeys

-Hotkeys activate input mode to enter a single character
+Hotkeys and commands activate input mode to enter a single character

 - `alt+'` - Add a mark
 - `alt+;` - Go to mark